Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: DQC Network Model

-We now turn to the key definitions and assumptions related to QPUs in our DQC network model.
 The set of QPUs in the network is denoted by $\mathcal{QP} = \{ {\text{QPU}_j} \}_{j=1}^J$, where $J$ represents the total number of QPUs in the network.
 In the graph model \(G(V,E)\), the vertex set $V$ corresponds to $\mathcal{QP}$, i.e., $V \equiv \mathcal{QP}$.
 The capacity of ${\rm QPU}_j$, defined as its total number of computing qubits, is denoted by $N_j$.
 We also introduce a binary parameter $s_j$, which represents the current availability of ${\rm{QPU}}_j$.
 Specifically, $s_j=1$ if ${\rm{QPU}}_j$ is available, and $s_j=0$ otherwise.
 We assume that all QPUs are based on the same technology and exhibit nearly identical decoherence properties, characterised by a common decoherence time parameter, $T_{\text{dec}}$.
 It is important to note that the concept of ``decoherence time'' is technology-dependent.
 For example, in superconducting-qubit systems, two parameters, energy relaxation time $T_1$ and dephasing time $T_2$, are often reported; these can be combined into a single effective value, such as $\min(T_1, T_2)$ or $\frac{T_1 T_2}{T_1 + T_2}$, for modelling purposes.
 In trapped-ion systems, a memory lifetime parameter may be used instead.
 Regardless of the specific definition, there always exists a parameter (or suitable combination thereof) that captures the temporal limitations imposed by decoherence.
 To maintain platform independence, we abstract this into a single representative parameter $T_{\text{dec}}$ in our model.